booooda/flutter_collection/README.md

 # flutter_collection

-This project is a flutter collection that have flutter challanges , complex ui and advanced animation with flutter it will updated always so follow it to get updates
+This project is a flutter collection that have flutter challanges , complex ui and advanced animation with flutter it will updated always, So follow it to get any new updates .

 ## Auto Scroll List